tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

     model_input = model_input * vae.config.scaling_factor
 ```

-For each of these images, it samples gaussian noise and adds it to the images in the batch at a random timestep according to the noise schedule.
+For each of these images, it samples Gaussian noise and adds it to the images in the batch at a random timestep according to the noise schedule.
 ```py
 # Sample noise to add to the image
 noise = torch.randn_like(model_input) + 0.1 * torch.randn(